home-assistant/developers.home-assistant/docs/dev_101_services.md

 providing a `filter` for the field description, the field will only be shown if at least one selected entity supports the field according to the configured filter.

-A filter must specify either `supported_features` or `attribute`, cmobining both is not supported.
+A filter must specify either `supported_features` or `attribute`, combing both is not supported.

 A `supported_features` filter is specified by of a list of supported features.
 The field